Review and road test of the Citroen C5 Aircross

 Impressive engine technology also plays its part in this strong efficiency showing.
 The PureTech petrol model benefits from a 30% reduction in mechanical losses that are due to friction.
 While the PSA Group's BlueHDi diesel technology is based around a clever three-step after-treatment system designed to better eliminate the four nasty pollutants that diesel units usually put out - namely unburnt hydrocarbons, carbon monoxide, nitrogen oxides and particulates.
 Another thing that could help you keep garage costs in check is the affordable three year servicing plan that's available at point of purchase.
 Finally, there's the usual Citroen three year / 60,000 mile warranty.

-It'll still remain quite a rare sight on our roads, though the addition of plug-in technology may get this car back on to the radar of likely buyers in the mid-sized family crossover segment.
+The updates we've covered here are welcome, but it's likely that this Gallic SUV will still remain quite a rare sight on our roads.
+Citroen hopes the availability of plug-in technology may get this car on to the radar of likely customers in the mid-sized family crossover segment.
 Anyway, it's refreshing to see this Gallic brand getting back to what it does best.
 This car stands out as a result.
 As it very much needs to.

 Citroen C5 Aircross review by Jonathan Crouch